 I am a strong believer in test automation and in adapting to the environment and circumstances.
-My main focus as a developer and quality assurance engineer is on code quality, through automated tests, development tools (frequently developed in-house), documentation, workshops, ready-to-use packages and reusable libraries.
-I have years of experience designing and writing web applications and some experience building cross-platform GUI-based applications (using Qt, WxWidgets and Tk).
-I am also very experienced in customisation and maintenance of Free Software: I was a Debian Developer between 2002-2011 and I was one of the lead developers for mEDUXa, a Linux distribution for Canarian schools; and have maintained a number of free software projects throughout the years.
+My main focus as a developer and quality assurance engineer is on code quality through automated tests, development tools (possibly developed in-house, like RoboHydra), documentation, workshops, and reusable libraries.
+I mostly have experience with web applications but have also built some cross-platform GUI-based applications.
+I also have experience in customisation and maintenance of Free Software: I was a Debian Developer between 2002-2011; was one of the lead developers for mEDUXa, a Linux distribution for Canarian schools; and have maintained a number of free software projects throughout the years.

-Quality Assurance Engineer and Project Manager.
+Quality Assurance Engineer, Project Manager and Developer.
 Lead QA for several projects, including Opera Link and My Opera.
 Project Manager for Opera Link, Dev Opera and My Opera.
 Developer for Opera Sync (new version of Opera Link) and other projects.

-Software packaging, development of internal tools, automated testing, testing infrastructure and coordination, guidelines and documentation.
+Software packaging, development of internal tools, automated testing, testing infrastructure and coordination, specs, guidelines and documentation.

 Built a testing environment and automated testsuite for the Opera Link server and for My Opera.

 Helped design, document and test the Opera Link API.
-Wrote two articles about the Link API on Dev Opera.
+Wrote two articles (now offline) about the Link API on Dev Opera.